 Decorate Like a Pro: How to Use Texture in Interior Design

-Although often forgotten about by non-designers, texture can be an incredibly simple way to turn your interior from missing something to must-see and it should be on your mind when shopping for furniture and accessories.
+Although often forgotten about by non-designers, texture can be a simple way to turn your interior from ‘missing something’ to ‘must-see’.
+That quest for visual weight through texture should therefore be on your mind when shopping for furniture and accessories.
 But where do you begin with adding texture to your interior design if you haven’t thought about it before?
-Read our top tips to add another dimension to your decorating…

 What is Texture in Interior Design?

-Technically everything in the home has a ‘texture’ but when interior designers say they add texture to a room they mean those pieces with surfaces that stand out from their surroundings and have a tactile quality.
-Texture in this sense can come from a variety of sources from soft fabrics and textiles with movement, to harder materials like wood and stone, on any touchable surface.
+Technically, everything in the home has a ‘texture’ but when interior designers say they add texture to a room, they are referring to those pieces with surfaces that stand out from their surroundings and have a tactile surface quality.
+In this sense, texture can come from a variety of sources from soft fabric, to coarse textures like those of harder materials such as wood and stone, or any touchable surface.

 Look for Texture in Unusual Places